 - Access to private events.

-- Early rights to future mints.
+- Early rights to future releases.

 Decentralized Finance (DeFi)